Partner Agencies

 Lydia Place

-Lydia Place provides a wide range of services to individuals and families experiencing homelessness in Whatcom County, including housing, case management, parenting support, counseling, and advocacy about the faces and causes of homelessness.
+Lydia Place provides a wide range of services to individuals and families experiencing homelessness in Whatcom County, including family housing, intensive case management, parenting support, mental health services, prevention programs, and wraparound care to ensure families have what they need to stay housed.

 Max Higbee Center